Who is the Futures Lab for?

 Where will it be located?

 During its inaugural year, the Futures Lab operates out of Fort Collins High School.
-We are thrilled to have our very own location for 2020-2021 and are in the process of renovating a space that PSD owns near Timberline and Prospect.
+We are thrilled to have our very own location for 2020-2021 at the PSD Partnership Center in midtown Fort Collins.

 Do students earn high school or college credit?